clbarnes/fibsem_export/config/README.md

 They are in [JSON format](https://en.wikipedia.org/wiki/JSON#Syntax).

+This documentation was initially derived from comments in the underlying code.

 ## Configuration

 - `firstFile`: Skip all images before this one (relative to `srcDatDir`); `null` to use first available image.